HMoreira2020/PageTurners/notes.md

 - [x] USER CAN DELETE A BOOK OF OF A LIST
 - [ ] Would like to add filter by rating on homepage
 - [ ] Refactor user show page/authorization needed
-- [ ] REquire login before all actions besides login/signup/homepage/books index.
-- [ ] REquire login before all actions besides login/signup/homepage/books index.
+- [x] REquire login before all actions besides login/signup/homepage/books index.

 AUTHORIZATION - ownership conditionals for user actions edit, update, new, create - double check